-Class hours: 3 lab Prereq: "C" or higher in CHEM 151 and CHEM 151L or higher Coreq: ZOOL 141 Description: This course is intended to complement the material presented in the ZOOL 141 lectures by giving handson experience with anatomical models, organ and whole-animal dissections, physiological and biochemical experiments, and microscopic slides dealing with the following systems: integumentary, skeletal, muscular, cardiovascular, lymphatic and immune, and respiratory.
+Coreq: ZOOL 141

+Description: This course is intended to complement the material presented in the ZOOL 141 lectures by giving handson experience with anatomical models, organ and whole-animal dissections, physiological and biochemical experiments, and microscopic slides dealing with the following systems: integumentary, skeletal, muscular, cardiovascular, lymphatic and immune, and respiratory.

-ZOOL 142 - Human Anatomy and Physiology
+ZOOL 142 - Human Anatomy and Physiology II

+Prereq: "C" or higher in ZOOL 141 and

+ZOOL 141L.

-Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ZOOL 141 and ZOOL 141L Coreq: ZOOL 142L Description: This course is the second half of a comprehensive introduction to the structure and function of the human body (nervous, endocrine, digestive, urinary, reproductive systems) and use of anatomy and physiology terminology and concepts to develop thinking, reading, and writing skills, and problem solving abilities for students entering health or medically-related fields.
+Coreq: ZOOL 142L

+Description: This course is the second half of a comprehensive introduction to the structure and function of the human body (endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems), and use of anatomy and physiology terminology and concepts.
+This course will also develop thinking, reading and writing skills, and problem-solving abilities for students entering health or medically-related fields.

-ZOOL 142L - Human Anatomy and Physiology Laboratory
+ZOOL 142L - Human Anatomy and Physiology Laboratory II

-Credits: 1 Class hours: 3 lab Prereq: "C" or higher in ZOOL 141 and ZOOL 141L Coreq: ZOOL 142
+Prereq: "C" or higher in ZOOL 141 and

+ZOOL 141L.
+Coreg: ZOOL 142

-Description: This course is intended to complement the material presented in the ZOOL 142 lectures by giving handson experience with anatomical models, organ and whole-animal dissections, physiological and biochemical experiments, and microscopic slides dealing with the following systems: nervous, endocrine, digestive, urinary, and reproductive.
+Description: This course is intended to complement the material presented in the ZOOL 142 lectures by giving handson experience with anatomical models, organ and whole-animal dissections, physiological and biochemical experiments, and microscopic slides dealing with the following systems: endocrine, cardiovascular, respiratory, digestive, urinary, and reproductive.